Lawrence Lessig: Views

-In popular culture

-Lessig was portrayed by Christopher Lloyd in "The Wake Up Call", during season 6 of The West Wing.

 Political background

-Lessig has been politically liberal since studying philosophy at Cambridge in the mid-1980s.
-By the late 1980s, two influential conservative judges, Judge Richard Posner and Justice Antonin Scalia, selected him to serve as a law clerk, choosing him because they considered him brilliant rather than for his ideology and effectively making him the "token liberal" on their staffs.
-Posner would later call him "the most distinguished law professor of his generation."

-Lessig has emphasized in interviews that his philosophy experience at Cambridge radically changed his values and career path.
-Previously, he had held strong conservative or libertarian political views, desired a career in business, was a highly active member of Teenage Republicans, served as the youth governor for Pennsylvania through the YMCA Youth and Government program in 1978, and almost pursued a Republican political career.
+Lessig has emphasized in interviews that his study of philosophy at Cambridge radically changed his values and career path.
+Previously, he had held strong conservative or libertarian political views, desired a career in business, was a highly active member of Teenage Republicans, served as the 1978 youth governor for Pennsylvania through the YMCA Youth and Government program, and almost pursued a Republican political career.

-What was intended to be a year abroad at Cambridge convinced him instead to stay another two years to complete an undergraduate degree in philosophy and develop his changed political values.
+Since studying philosophy at Cambridge in the mid-1980s, Lessig has been politically liberal.
+What was intended to be a year abroad at Cambridge convinced him instead to stay another two years to complete an undergraduate degree in philosophy and develop his changing political values.
 During this time, he also traveled in the Eastern Bloc, where he acquired a lifelong interest in Eastern European law and politics.

+By the late 1980s, two influential conservative judges, Judge Richard Posner and Justice Antonin Scalia, selected him to serve as a law clerk, choosing him because they considered him brilliant, rather than for his ideology, and effectively making him the "token liberal" on their respective staffs.
+Later, Posner would call Lessig "the most distinguished law professor of his generation."

-Lessig remains skeptical of government intervention but favors some regulation, calling himself "a constitutionalist."
-On one occasion, Lessig also commended the John McCain campaign for discussing fair use rights in a letter to YouTube where it took issue with YouTube for indulging overreaching copyright claims leading to the removal of various campaign videos.
+Lessig remains skeptical of government intervention, but favors some regulation, calling himself "a constitutionalist".
+On one occasion, Lessig also commended the John McCain campaign for discussing fair use rights in a letter to YouTube where it took issue with YouTube for indulging overreaching copyright claims that led to the removal of various campaign videos.

 Internet and computer activism

 "Code is law"

 In computer science, "code" typically refers to the text of a computer program (the source code).
-In law, "code" can refer to the texts that constitute statutory law.
-In his 1999 book Code and Other Laws of Cyberspace, Lessig explores the ways in which code in both senses can be instruments for social control, leading to his dictum that "Code is law."
+In law, "code" may refer to the texts that constitute statutory law.
+In his 1999 book entitled Code and Other Laws of Cyberspace, Lessig explores the ways in which code can be instruments for social control in both senses, leading to his dictum that "Code is law".
 Lessig later updated his work in order to keep up with the prevailing views of the time and released the book as Code: Version 2.0 in December 2006.

 Remix culture

 Lessig has been a proponent of the remix culture since the early 2000s.
-In his 2008 book Remix he presents this as a desirable cultural practice distinct from piracy.
+In his 2008 book entitled, Remix, he presents this as a desirable cultural practice distinct from piracy.
 Lessig further articulates remix culture as intrinsic to technology and the Internet.
-Remix culture is therefore an amalgam of practice, creativity, "read/write" culture and the hybrid economy.
+Remix culture is therefore an amalgam of practice, creativity, "read/write" culture, and the hybrid economy.

-According to Lessig, the problem with the remix comes when it is at odds with stringent US copyright law.
-He has compared this to the failure of Prohibition, both in its ineffectiveness and in its tendency to normalize criminal behavior.
+According to Lessig, the problem with the remix comes when it is at odds with stringent U.S. copyright law.
+He has compared this to the failure of prohibition, both in its ineffectiveness and in its tendency to normalize criminal behavior.
 Instead he proposes more lenient licensing, namely Creative Commons licenses, as a remedy to maintain "rule of law" while combating plagiarism.